-This Request for Proposal (RFP) is being issued by the University of Kentucky to solicit proposals from qualified, experienced, financially sound, and responsible offeror(s) for shoulder procedures.
+This Request for Proposal (RFP) is being issued by the University of Kentucky to solicit proposals from qualified, experienced, financially sound, and responsible offeror(s) for vascular closure devices.
 The qualified offeror(s) shall provide a comprehensive solution that meets and exceeds the scope of work defined in this request for proposal.
 The University of Kentucky is looking for offeror(s) who can offer high quality product at market competitive pricing for patients of our Commonwealth.
+This contract maybe be used at UK Kings Daughter and UK St. Claire.